St John Ambulance Brigade in South Africa 1900-1902

 South African Field Force Casualty Roll: Died of Disease, Johannesburg.

-607 orderley
+607 orderly

-Joseph T Brown
+Joseph thomas Brown

-J T Brown (WMR 14725)
+J T Brown (WMR 14725) Church Langton, Leicestershire

 1900 Annual Report

-He died of disease at Bloemfontein on 6 Jun 1900.
 He is also commemorated on the Book of Remembrance in St George's Cathedral, Cape Town.

 South African Field Force Casualty Roll: Died of Disease, Bloomfontein.